 Back when the Spanish conquistadores came to take over Peru, they brought with them grapes that they shipped across all the way from the Canary Islands to make wine.
 The leftover grapes were then distilled to make what was to become Peru’s pride, the dangerously strong Pisco (it’s illegal for producers to dilute the liquor with water, so it consistently has an alcohol content of 38—48%).

-Both Chile and Peru claim to be the birthplace of the legendary Pisco, but Peru was recently recognized by the European Commission as having patrimony—a triumph which many Peruvians celebrated with a, you guessed it, Pisco Sour.
+Both Chile and Peru claim to be the birthplace of the legendary Pisco, but Peru was recognized in 2013 by the European Commission as having patrimony—a triumph which many Peruvians celebrated with a, you guessed it, Pisco Sour.

 The eggy, foamy, sweet and sour drink is a confusing combination of tastes that sounds all kinds of wrong on paper (raw egg being the key ingredient), but which tastes so right, you’ll be ordering your next one even as you’re licking the remains of white froth from your lip.